Stretton Bespoke Kitchens

 The kitchen is the centre-piece of any house.
 Our bespoke kitchens are designed by our team of experts.
 Not only that, they are also manufactured in our own factory by artisan craftsmen.
-Our kitchen furniture is instralled right across the Cheshire area including Stretton.
+Our kitchen furniture is installed right across Stretton.
 We make every cabinet and complementary piece of furniture by hand.

 Such was the strategic location of the surrounding area in the 2nd World War, the Royal Navy Air Station existed here between 1942 and 1958.
 By the same token, a number of other air bases were located off what is now the M62 towards Liverpool.